Danielf3d/SEEKR-Autonomous-Water-Platform/README.md

 ### Underwater Search

-SEEKR could eventually help search for lost objects underwater, such as:
+A future version of SEEKR is intended to help search for lost objects underwater, such as:

 - Tools
 - Phones